TheEdoRan/next-safe-action/website/docs/safe-action-client/initialization-options.md

 ## `defaultValidationErrorsShape?`

 You can provide this optional property to `createSafeActionClient` to specify the default shape of the validation errors.
 The two possible values are `flattened` and `formatted`.
 The first one emulates Zod [`flatten`](https://zod.dev/ERROR_HANDLING?id=flattening-errors) method, the second one emulates Zod [`format`](https://zod.dev/ERROR_HANDLING?id=formatting-errors) method, both for `validationErrors` and `bindArgsValidationErrors`.
 You can override the default shape in `schema` and `bindArgsSchemas` methods, more information about that [here](/docs/recipes/customize-validation-errors-format).
-If this property is not provided, the default shape is `formatted`, as it catches errors even in nested objects.
+If this property is not provided, the default shape is `formatted`, as it also catches errors for nested schema objects.

 ```typescript
 import { createSafeActionClient } from "next-safe-action";